csci-1301/csci-1301.github.io/labs/ChemicalElements.md

----
-title: A Class for Chemical Elements
+#  A Class for Chemical Elements
----

 This lab serves multiple goals: